linolayani/linoleparquet.github.io/content/posts/2024/what-happens-when-you-type-test.webiste.com-in-your-browser/index.md

 What "browsing to the website `https://test.website.com`" means in technical terms?
 Your browser request to **render the webpage** hosted on `test.website.com`.

-The webserver registred at this domain **receives the HTTP request** and **processes it**.
+The webserver registered at this domain **receives the HTTP request** and **processes it**.
 It retrieves the requested resource, in this case the homepage.

 ### Client Side Rendering